makrai/notes/liu1908-summarization.md

   * two-staged fine-tuning approach can further boost the quality
     * motivated by that the combination of extractive and abstractive objectives can help generate better summaries (Gehrmann+ 2018)
-* Experiments on three datasets show that our model achieves SOTA results across the board in both extractive and abstractive settings
+* Experiments on three datasets
+  * SOTA results across the board in both extractive and abstractive settings
   * under automatic and human-based

 # 1 Introduction